Cr. Anna Kooris/Netflix © 2024

-Pulse is a Netflix Original medical drama created by Zoe Robyn.
-She is the co-showrunner of the series alongside executive producer Carlton Cuse.
-The series is the first medical drama produced by Netflix.
-The executive producers are Zoe Robyn, Carlton Cuse, Bradley Gardner, Emma Forman, Michael Kick, and Kate Dennis.
+Zoe Robyn is the co-showrunner of the series alongside executive producer Carlton Cuse.
+The series is Netflix’s first medical drama from the US, although not their first ever, with international titles like Hospital Playlist and Breathless sitting in the same genre.
+The series, consisting of 10 episodes, is centered around the lives and careers of the trauma unit at the Maguire Hospital in Miami.
+Executive producers are Robyn, Cuse, Bradley Gardner, Emma Forman, Michael Kick, and Kate Dennis.

 Has Netflix renewed Pulse for a second season?